ray-project/ray/doc/source/serve/advanced.rst

 fundamentals of :doc:`deployment`.
 For a more hands on take, please check out the :ref:`serve-tutorials`.

-There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or batching input for better response performance.
+There are a number of things you'll likely want to do with your serving application including scaling out, splitting traffic, or batching input for better performance.
 To do all of this, you will create a ``BackendConfig``, a configuration object that you'll use to set the properties of a particular backend.